 “On completion of our audit and assessment in accordance with professional standards, we confirm that the factual statements of the report are correct and that the consideration paid by the company for the legal transactions in the report was not inappropriately high.”

-The Supervisory Board approved the auditor’s findings.
+The Supervisory Board noted and approved the auditor’s findings.
 Following the completion of its own review, the Supervisory Board has no objections to the Management Board’s statement at the end of the report.

-On March 18, 2020, the Ordinary Annual General Meeting of ALTANA AG reelected Dr. Klaus-Jürgen Schmieder as a member of the Supervisory Board until the end of May 28, 2020.
-Dr. Schmieder stepped down from the Supervisory Board at this time.
-Dr. Schmieder had been a Supervisory Board member for almost 20 years, the Chairman of the Audit Committee since 2001, and Chairman of the Supervisory Board since 2012.
-With effect from May 29, 2020, the Annual General Meeting elected Professor Dr. Frank Richter as a member of the Supervisory Board.
-His tenure ends following the Annual General Meeting in 2025.
-After the departure of its chairman Dr. Schmieder, the Supervisory Board elected Dr. Matthias L. Wolfgruber as its new chairman on May 29, 2020.
-As Chairman of the Supervisory Board, Dr. Wolfgruber has since then also been a member and Chairman of the Human Resources and Mediation Committees by virtue of his office.
+On March 17, 2021, the Ordinary Annual General Meeting of ALTANA AG reelected Dr. Matthias L. Wolfgruber as a member of the Supervisory Board until the end of the Ordinary Annual General Meeting in 2024, and the Supervisory Board subsequently reelected Dr. Wolfgruber as its Chairman.
+As Chairman of the Supervisory Board, Dr. Wolfgruber is also a member and Chairman of the Human Resources and Mediation Committees by virtue of his office.

-On February 16, 2021, Beate Schlaven, who had been a member of the Supervisory Board and its Human Resources Committee since 2018, passed away.
-The employee elected to step in for Ms. Schlaven, Jürgen Bembenek, subsequently became a member of the Supervisory Board.
+Ms. Beate Schlaven, who had been a member of the Supervisory Board and its Human Resources Committee since 2018, passed away on February 16, 2021.
+The substitute elected in lieu of Ms. Schlaven, Mr. Jürgen Bembenek, became a member of the Supervisory Board.
+The Supervisory Board also elected Mr. Bembenek as a member of its Human Resources Committee on March 17, 2021.

-The Supervisory Board would like to express its gratitude to Dr. Schmieder for his many years of outstanding and successful collaboration.
-It commemorates Beate Schlaven, who worked for ALTANA for more than 40 years and committed herself greatly to the welfare of the company and its employees.
-It would also like to thank the members of the Management Board and the management as well as the employees of the Group for their achievements and commitment during the last fiscal year.
+The Supervisory Board would like to thank the members of the Management Board and the management as well as the employees of the Group for their achievements and commitment during the last fiscal year.

 The Supervisory Board